-Creating technology-based educational resources at DMU
+Creating technology-based educational resources at DMU.
+[These projects were completed: July 2021]

 We are currently working on two projects to identify the use of emerging technology to create digital learning tools to enhance the student learning experience.